 MENAR Fellowship Program: Classroom Teacher

 MENAR sends fellows to work with the Elm International School which strives to be a leading progressive school based in Alexandria, Egypt.
-Elm’s mission is to develop leaders of the 21st century that are global citizens with an international mindset, have respect for diversity and belief in universal human values while honoring our deeply rooted heritage, values and language.
+Elm’s mission is to develop leaders of the 21st century who are global citizens with an international mindset, have respect for diversity, and believe in universal human values while honoring our deeply rooted heritage, values, and language.
 In the pursuit of this mission, the school believes in a balanced development approach for each child; spiritual, moral, intellectual, social, emotional, and physical.
 Children are ages 3-12, and the fellow will be responsible for lesson plans and running the classroom.

 MENAR Fellowship Program: English Teacher